vladimirlopez/blog-agent/VSCODE_MCP_GUIDE.md

   - "What models are available?"
   - "Generate a response using mistral:7b"
   - "Check the health of the API"
+  - "Generate a blog post about FastAPI"
+- Or use the direct commands:
+  - `/draft_post topic="Your blog topic here"`
+  - `/chat_completion model="mistral:7b" message="Hello world"`

 ### 4. **Direct MCP Commands**
 Press `Ctrl+Shift+P` → Type "MCP" to see available commands: